 Conversely, if you’re drawn to the sporty geometry of a hybrid or mountain bike, but can do without the belt drive, then have a look at these more affordable hybrid bikes (or their higher-end siblings) for more ideas.

 The ideal commuter bike for weekend adventures: Breezer Doppler Cafe Plus

 If the Norco Scene is a city bike that’s deceptively fun for other purposes, then the Breezer Doppler Cafe Plus is an “other-purposes” bikes that’s deceptively useful around town.

-Breezer is the namesake brand of Joe Breeze, one of the co-inventors of mountain biking way back in the day.
-He’s as prominent as anybody in the industry, but his Breezer brand never grew into the size or visibility of a Trek or Specialized or Giant.
+Breezer is the namesake brand of Joe Breeze, who co-invented mountain bikes way back in the day.
+Talk about deep roots in the industry!
+He remains a prominent figure in the industry, but the Breezer brand never grew into the size or visibility of a Trek or Specialized or Giant.

-Nonetheless, he’s an ingenious bike designer, consistently on the more practical side of recreational bikes and the more reactional side of practical bikes.
-And nothing epitomizes that balance better than the Breezer Doppler Cafe Plus.
+Nonetheless, he’s a brilliant bike designer who brings out the more practical side of recreational bikes and the more recreational side of practical bikes.
+And nothing epitomizes that balance better than the Breezer Doppler Cafe.

 The build kit is actually reminiscent of the Norco Scene 1 mentioned above, but with a few higher-end differences.

 The 650b wheel size has been around for generations, but it has caught on—perhaps bigger than ever—during the last few years.
 The Doppler line does it right, with 47mm tires on tubeless-compatible rims.